crack-haddock/udacity_cpp_final_project/README_SUBMISSION.md

 ## Features
-[To Finish] 1 or 2 player [user prompted on startup] [TO FINISH] Reads in config data from file
+[To Finish] 1 or 2 player [user prompted on startup]
+- Reads in fps and screen/grid dimensions from text file allowing user to set game params without recompiling

 ## Rubric Points Addressed
     - [3/3] ReadMe addressing rubrics etc [this file]